Netflix has revived ‘Unsolved Mysteries’ to give you your summer ‘Stranger Things’ fix

 Since its original debut in 1985 as the three-part special Missing: Have You Seen This Person?, Unsolved Mysteries has always focused on just that: low-radar crimes, disappearances, and paranormal happenings that are unexplained and have a clear call to action for viewers, rather than picking over high-profile or legally flawed cases.

-“We have always thought of ourselves as a mystery show rather than a true-crime show,” says Unsolved Mysteries cocreator and executive producer Terry Dunn Meurer.
+“We have always thought of ourselves as a mystery show rather than a true crime show,” says Unsolved Mysteries cocreator and executive producer Terry Dunn Meurer.
 “People just have a fascination with trying to solve a puzzle.”

 Over the course of 11 seasons, Unsolved Mysteries exploded into a cultural phenomenon, with its theme song that’s nightmare fuel for a certain generation (i.e., mine), Robert Stack’s stone-cold narration, and reenactments that rival any TV movie of the week.
 The original show lived on in syndication, but Meurer was adamant about reviving Unsolved Mysteries for new audiences.